RWS/studio-api-docs/apiconcepts/integration/implementing_filtering_capabilities_to_your_display_filter.md

     }
 }
 ```

-****
+## Create the DisplayFilter class

-Next, create a new class called `DisplayFilter`.
-This will implement the [IDisplayFilter](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.DisplayFilters.IDisplayFilter.yml) interface so that we can evaluate each of the segments and decide whether or not they should be displayed in the Var:ProductName Editor.
+Create a new class called `DisplayFilter`.
+This class implements the [IDisplayFilter](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.DisplayFilters.IDisplayFilter.yml) interface to evaluate segments and determine whether to display them in the Var:ProductName Editor.

-It is good design to include a reference to `IFilterSetting` interface in this class as it will be persisted on the document once the filter has been applied.
-This is useful to understand the type of filter that is applied (if any), especially in the case when the user is moving between documents in the editor.
-It permits the developer to differentiate between the internal system filter provider and their own implementation or multiple implementations and then take the appropriate action based on that.
+Include a reference to the `IFilterSetting` interface in this class.
+This interface persists on the document after applying the filter.
+It helps you understand which filter applies (if any), especially when users move between documents.
+This approach lets you differentiate between the internal system filter provider and your custom implementations.

-This example demonstrates how to implement a few filters that are evaluated as the API is iterating over each of the segments after the filter has been applied on the document.
-Further on in the walkthrough we will discuss how to apply this implementation of the [IDisplayFilter](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.DisplayFilters.IDisplayFilter.yml) on the document itself.
+The following example demonstrates several filters that the API evaluates as it iterates over segments after applying the filter.
+Later in this walkthrough, you will learn how to apply this `DisplayFilter` implementation to the document.

-You will notice from the filter examples that we are using the `ContentProcessor` functionality that we created earlier to recover the plain text from both the source and target segments and then apply either a regular expression or normal search as criteria for the filter.
+The filter examples use the `ContentProcessor` functionality to extract plain text from source and target segments.
+The code then applies either a regular expression or normal search as filter criteria.

 # [C#](#tab/tabid-2)
 ```cs